-8.2 Mine Management Plan
+Mine Management Plan

 To facilitate drill testing of a range of magnetic high targets a Mine Management Plan for a proposed drilling program of about 101 air-core drill holes for 5600m was submitted to DPIR.
-The plan includes additional drilling at the Jumping Jack prospect where previous drilling intersected an ultramafic intrusive unit with anomalous Ni-Cu-Pt-Pd.

-The Plan was approved on the 2^{nd of} Nov 2020.
+A total of 25 AC holes for about 1400m were planned for 2 targets in EL 32051 (Figure 8).
+The remainder were planned for targets in the adjacent EL 32052 The Mine Management Plan was approved on the 2nd of Nov 2020.